-The wetland field assessment included a description of existing surface drainage patterns with respect to topography, and to flora and fauna communities and an inventory and brief description of wetlands and their conservation value.
+- A description of existing surface drainage patterns with respect to topography, and to flora and fauna communities; and - An inventory and brief description of wetlands and their conservation value.

 Contaminated Sites Assessment

 GHD has completed a desktop contaminated sites assessment as part of this project.